sisby-folk/switchy/README.md

 To make a module, just implement `api.PresetModule` and register it using `api.PresetModuleRegistry`.

 There's also an API for basic operations like getting the name of a player's presets, and switching to a specific preset.

+### Data-Driven CCA Modules

+If your mod uses the [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API) to store its player/entity data, you can instead register a module using an instance of `CardinalSerializerCompat`.

+If your component performs all of its necessary sync logic within writeToNbt/readFromNbt (or has none) - you can instead use the static `register` method or even define the module in data [like so](https://github.com/sisby-folk/switchy/blob/1.19/src/main/resources/data/switchy/switchy_cca_modules/lanyard_compat.json).

+Any json file in any data namespace under `switchy_cca_modules` will be loaded, in the following format:

+ - Top level key: Cardinal component ID
+   - `default`: boolean, module is enabled for players by default.
+   - `importable`: See import configuration above.
+   - `ifModLoaded`: a mod ID to check before trying to register the module.

 ## Further Info